-How To Complete the Schedule
+How To Complete Schedule C

-See the instructions for completing columns A, B, and C of Schedule A, beginning on page 2.
+See the instructions for completing columns A, B, and C of Schedule A, beginning on page 3.

 Privacy Act and Paperwork Reduction Act Notice.
 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 We need it to figure and collect the right amount of tax.
 Subtitle B, Estate and Gift Taxes, of the Internal Revenue Code, imposes a tax in some cases on qualified heirs who dispose of property valued under special valuation rules.
 This form is used to determine the amount of the taxes that you owe.
 Section 6011 requires you to provide the requested information if the tax is applicable to you.
 Section 6109 requires you to provide your taxpayer identification number (SSN).
-Routine uses of this information include giving it to the Department of Justice for civil and criminal litigation, and to cities, states, and the District of Columbia for use in administering their tax laws.
-If you fail to provide this information in a timely manner, you may be subject to penalties and interest.